proof88/PRooFPS-dd/README.md

 ## Try the Game

-The latest available download version [v0.1.6.1 Private Beta is here](https://drive.google.com/file/d/1ruZMjLmeU571It93LEwDnRKt72csj2tv/view?usp=drive_link).
+The latest available download version [v0.2.1.0 Private Beta is here](https://drive.google.com/file/d/1ruZMjLmeU571It93LEwDnRKt72csj2tv/view?usp=drive_link).
 If the game cannot start due to missing DLL files, [this Visual C++ Redistributable Package](https://drive.google.com/file/d/1B61VzifHvK-wTNGUai4HaEeik2cXLRHH/view?usp=share_link) should be installed.

 [Version history is here.](HISTORY.md)

-### Run as Server
+### Run the Game

-To start as server, simply run `PRooFPS-dd.exe`.
+Simply run `PRooFPS-dd.exe`.

-### Run as Client

-To start as client, simply run the convenient:
- - `PRooFPS-dd-as-client.bat` (Windows) or
- - `PRooFPS-dd-as-client.sh` (Linux).

-To specify IP-address of the server for the client, change `cl_server_ip` CVAR in `gamedata/profiles/default/default.cfg`.

-Alternatively, you can use command line arguments as well, e.g.:
-`./PRooFPS-dd.exe --net_server=false --cl_server_ip=192.168.1.100`
+From the main menu, you can either start a new server or join to an existing one.

 ### Keyboard, Mouse